-Yes, we do Skype lessons.
-We prefer to work with you in person if you’re nearby, but if not, we’re happy to meet online!
+Yes, some of us do Skype lessons.
+We usually prefer to work with you in person if you’re nearby, but if not, we’re happy to meet online!
 We can meet on Google Hangouts, FaceTime, or Skype.

 - We seek to understand your reasons for taking lessons and tailor your lessons to reach your goals.

 - We seek quick results while still helping build healthy habits over the long term.

 - You and your voice are safe with us.
 Although you will be stretched, our studios are safe zones.

 - Lessons will be fun and relaxed, but efficient.
 We value your time.

 - You get to sing what you want.
 (If you select a song way beyond your current ability, we may suggest circling back to it at a later time.)